Patel finally runs out of luck, tenure beyond permissible limit ends | Sports-Games

 ''The earlier executive committee of AIFF (headed by Patel) is no longer there after today's SC order, it is gone.
 The SC asked us to take charge immediately, so as soon as we get the court order we will assume charge, speak to each other and chalk out our course of action,'' Quraishi told PTI.

-He said the new constitution is expected to be approved by the SC by July 30 and elections for the new office bearers of the AIFF could be held in September-October.
+He said the new constitution is expected to be approved by the SC by July 30 and elections of the new office bearers of the AIFF could be held in September-October.

+Reacting to the development, the AIFF tweeted: ''The All India Football Federation respects the decision of the Honourable Supreme Court.
+We await the full order to be in a better position to assess the next steps.''
+Former India captain Ganguly welcomed the order of the top court.

 ''I don't remember when a committee of administrators had been appointed to run AIFF and this would not have happened had the elections were held on time (in December 2020),'' an official from a state unit told PTI.